ahmadmdabit/aided/packages/core/README.md

 Renders `children` into a different DOM `mount` node.

-## Philosophy & Trade-offs
+## Performance & Trade-offs

-Aided is designed for performance and simplicity.
-By omitting a Virtual DOM, it reduces overhead and bundle size.
+Aided achieves exceptional performance through:

+- **Direct DOM Manipulation**: No Virtual DOM diffing - effects bind directly to DOM nodes
+- **Fine-Grained Updates**: Only code dependent on changed state re-executes
+- **Surgical Reconciliation**: The `For` component uses an optimized LIS algorithm for minimal DOM operations
+- **Virtual Scrolling**: `VirtualFor` renders only visible items for millions of rows

+**Bundle Size**: 4.67kb minified + gzipped
+**Memory**: Automatic cleanup prevents leaks through ownership graph **Runtime**: Zero dependencies, pure JavaScript execution

 The trade-off is that it does not use JSX, instead opting for a hyperscript function (`h`) for UI creation.
 The keyed reconciliation in `For` is highly efficient for lists with stable keys.
 For extremely large datasets, the `VirtualFor` component provides best-in-class rendering performance.

 ## Contributing